AppleGamer22/applegamer22.github.io/content/posts/opentofu/tailscale/index.md

 }
 ```

-With these small modifications, cloud-hosted VMs can be added to the tailnet seamlessly with ACL tags and routing authorisations pre-defined, and be decommissioned just as easily together with their tailnet connections.
+With these small modifications, cloud-hosted VMs can be added to the tailnet seamlessly with ACL tags and routing authorisations pre-defined, and be decommissioned just as easily.

 [^1]: <https://hsps.in/post/setup-on-demand-tailscale-exit-node-using-terraform-and-digital-ocean/>
 [^2]: <https://rossedman.io/blog/computers/scale-homelab-with-tailscale/>